-Schedule F2c: Sig nificant habita ts for indigen ous birds in the coastal marine area Habitat extent NZTM 2000 Northings NZTM 2000 Eastings Description of Nationally Threatened or At Risk species (Nationally threatened freshwater species are bold) Critical periods Nationally threatened Freshwater Species and their critical habitat attributes (for Te Whanganui-a-Tara and Te Awarua-o-Porirua whaitua) Makaro/Ward Island foreshore 5426904 1756702 This site provides breeding habitat for >5% of the regional breeding population of little penguins.
-This site provides breeding habitat for 17% of the regional breeding population of white-fronted terns.
-Four Nationally Threatened or aAt Risk species are known to be resident or regular visitors to occur at this site: !Little penguin, white-fronted tern, red-billed gull, and white-fronted tern variable oystercatcher.
+ous birds in the coastal marine area Habitat extent NZTM 2000 Northings NZTM 2000 Eastings Description of Nationally Threatened or At Risk species (Nationally threatened freshwater species are bold) Critical periods Nationally threatened Freshwater Species and their critical habitat attributes (for Te Whanganui-a-Tara and Te Awarua-o-Porirua whaitua) Makaro/Ward Island foreshore 5426904 1756702 This site provides breeding habitat for >5% of the regional breeding population of little penguins.
+This site provides breeding habitat for 17% of the regional breeding population of white- fronted terns.
+Four Nationally tThreatened or aAt rRisk species are known to be resident or regular visitors to occur at this site: lLittle penguin, white-fronted tern, red-billed gull, and white-fronted tern variable oystercatcher.
 This site provides little penguins with access to one of less than half a dozen relatively large and secure nesting colonies remaining in the Wellington Region.
-1 July - 1 March Little penguin breeding season: 1 July - 1 March 1 September - 1 April Variable oystercatcher breeding season: 1 September - 1 April White-fronted tern breeding season: 1 October - 1 March Mana Island foreshore 5450081 1749430 This site provides breeding habitat for >5% of the regional breeding population of little penguins.
-This site provides breeding habitat for 19% of the regional breeding population of red-billed gulls.
-This site provides breeding habitat for 23% of the regional breeding population of white-fronted terns 1 October - 1 March Shore plover breeding 1 July - 1 March Little penguin breeding season: 1 July - 1 March
+1 July - 1 March Little penguin breeding season: 1 July - 1 March 1 September - 1 April Variable oystercatcher breeding season: 1 September - 1 April White-fronted tern breeding season: 1 October - 1 March Mana Island foreshore 5450081 1749430 This site provides breeding habitat for >5% of the regional breeding population of little penguins.This site provides breeding habitat for 19% of the regional breeding population of red-billed gulls.This site provides breeding habitat for 23% of the regional breeding population of white- fronted terns 1 October - 1 March Shore plover breeding 1 July - 1 March Little penguin breeding season: 1 July - 1 March

-Schedule F2c: Sign chedule F2c: Significant habitats for indigenous birds in the coastal marine area Habitat extent NZTM 2000 Northings NZTM 2000 Eastings Description of Nationally Threatened or At Risk species (Nationally threatened freshwater species are bold) Critical periods Nationally threatened Freshwater Species and their critical habitat attributes (for Te Whanganui-a-Tara and Te Awarua-o-Porirua whaitua) This site provides breeding habitat for 14% of the regional breeding population of reef heron.
+Habitat extent NZTM 2000 Northings NZTM 2000 Eastings Description of Nationally Threatened or At Risk species (Nationally threatened freshwater species are bold) Critical periods Nationally threatened Freshwater Species and their critical habitat attributes (for Te Whanganui-a-Tara and Te Awarua-o-Porirua whaitua) This site provides breeding habitat for 14% of the regional breeding population of reef heron.
 Red-billed gull breeding season: 1 August - 1 March This site supports the only breeding population of shore plover in the Wellington Region, comprising up to 20% of the global population of this species.
-Five Nationally Threatened or aAt relieve Nationally Threatened or aAt relieve Nationally Threatened or aet regular visitors to occur at this site: shore plover, !Little penguin, pied shag, red-billed gull, reef heron, variable oystercatcher, and white- fronted tern and pied shag.
-This site provides little penguins with access to one of less than half a dozen relatively large and secure nesting colonies remaining in the Wellington Region.
-White-fronted tern breeding season: 1 October - 1 March Reef heron breeding season: 1 September to 1 February Variable oystercatcher breeding season: 1 September - 1 April Mataikona River mouth 5480237 1875783 Six Nationally-Five tThreatened or aAt rRisk species are known to be resident or regular visitors to occur at this site: Banded dotterel, black shag, New Zealand dotterel, red-billed gull, pied stilt, banded dotterel, variable oystercatcher, and white-fronted tern-red-billed gull.
+Five Nationally t Threatened or a At rR isk species are known to be resident or regular visitors to occur at this site: shore plover , lL ittle penguin, pied shag , red-billed gull, reef heron , variable oystercatcher , and white- fronted tern and pied shag.
+This site provides little penguins with access to one of less than half a dozen relatively large and secure nesting colonies remaining in the Wellington Region .
+White-fronted tern breeding season: 1 October - 1 March Reef heron breeding season: 1 September to 1 February Variable oystercatcher breeding season: 1 September - 1 April Mataikona River mouth 5480237 1875783 Six Nationally-Five threatened or aAt rRisk species are known to be resident or regular visitors to occur at this site: Banded dotterel, black shag, New Zealand dotterel, red-billed gull, pied stilt, banded dotterel, variable oystercatcher, and white-fronted tern-red-billed gull.
 None Banded dotterel and New Zealand dotterel breeding seasons: 1 August - 1 February